CletsyMedia/simple_shell/README.md

 - The graceful handling of exit statuses, where each command's finale is met with the applause of success or the solace of failure.

-- The conjuring of files and directories, creation and deletion, like sorcery, bending the digital realm to your will.
+- The conjuring of files and directories, creation and deletion, like sorcery, bending the digital realm of shell to your will.